mooreds/docs-1/building/js-client.md

 # Javascript client

-How-to.
-How to implement in your external app, sample code.

-Our javascript SDK makes it simple to deal with login, auths and run operations in your application.
+Transposit's JavaScript SDK makes it simple to deal with sign-in and authentication, and to run operations in your application.

 Install with npm: